Temporary Protective Order (TPO)

 Most people are familiar with a restraining order or have at least heard the term before.
 In Georgia, a Temporary Protective Order (TPO) is essentially the same thing as a restraining order.
-A TPO is a court order designed to help victims of family violence obtain protection from the individual or individuals who are abusing, harassing, or stalking them.
+A TPO is a court order designed to help victims of family or dating violence obtain protection from the individual or individuals who are abusing, harassing, or stalking them.
 TPOs can help victims in the same way a restraining order does - by prohibiting contact between the party seeking the order and alleged abuser.
 A TPO may also order the alleged abuser to vacate the family's residence or refrain from visiting a certain place or residence.

 How do I get a Temporary Protective Order (TPO)?

 Below we have outlined the TPO process step by step from filing to court order.
 Many TPOs stem from emergency situations.
 As a result, the TPO process will often times move very quickly.